Starstruck (2021 TV series): Series 2 (2022)

+Series 3 (2023)

 Production

-Sidi and Matafeo are real life flatmates in London.
+Sidi and Matafeo were real-life flatmates in London.
 The idea for the plot came in part from a group of Matafeo's Kiwi friends who one night in a London pub ran into a major Hollywood actor and hung out with him all night.
 Filming was due to begin in March 2020 but was postponed by the COVID-19 pandemic until October 2020.

 HBO Max announced that Starstruck was renewed for a second series on 10 June 2021, the day it debuted on the streaming network.
 Russell Tovey was announced as a new cast member for series two.

 In June 2022 it was announced the series had been renewed for a third season.
 In January 2023 Matafeo uploaded photographs from the set to her Instagram.

 Release

 Starstruck series 1 started broadcast in the UK on 26 April 2021 on BBC One, with the whole series available from 25 April 2021 on BBC iPlayer.
 It screened on TVNZ in New Zealand, ABC TV in Australia.
 Series 1 was released on HBO Max on 10 June 2021.
 Series 2 was released online in its entirety on BBC iPlayer on 7 February 2022.

+Series 3 was released on 28 August 2023 on BBC Three and started on 1 September 2023 on BBC One.